 Materials: Oil, Bitumen on Canvas

-When it comes to composition, Graham’s use of multi-directional text layout looks as though the four winds have cut up the land in anger.
-The sharp angles that the text lie on bear resemblance to the earths destructive nature caused by mans constant overconsumption of natural resources.
+When it comes to composition, Graham’s use of a multi-directional land layout looks as though the four winds have cut up the land.
+Sharp angles bear resemblance to the earth destructive nature caused by man's constant overconsumption of natural resources.
 They also refer to upturned canoes indicating long-term settlement.

 - Charlotte Graham